harish-rat98/Project/README.md

-# Project-
+# Project
-Flipkart e-commerce website data analysis
+This is a data analysis of transactional details of an e-commerce website and produce insights from them.